From The Wolfe Tone Club to Mount Congreve: Inside the Waterford Viking Marathon

 Cover - Enda O'Sullivan Menapians AC, Wexford Town and Caimen Browne Blackrock AC, Dublin.

-- Grainne Hayes and Oliver Stack
+End of Article - Grainne Hayes and Oliver Stack